-Here is what I did not know know at the time and later discovered.
+Here is what I did not know at the time and later discovered.

-The iPhone USB Lightening Cable is free but you still have to pay for shipping and it’s close to US$10.00.
-At a few ounces, that is very pricey considering the cost of the shipping envelope and shipping via USPS.
-The website (which has no contact information) did mention that if there is a problem, the shipping fee would be refunded so I made sure to get a print a hard copy and PDF versions for my records while ordering.
+The iPhone USB Lightning Cable is free but you still have to pay for shipping and it’s close to US$10.00.
+At a few ounces, that is expensive considering the cost of the shipping envelope and shipping via USPS.
+The website (which has no contact information) did mention that if there is a problem, the shipping fee would be refunded so I made sure to print a hard copy, and PDF versions for my records while ordering.

 I received email alerts showing my order was placed, shipped, tracking info and that my order was delivered.
 This was the only way to get the contact email info for Customer Service which when contacted has gone answered.